jonretting/vcdb-tool/README.md

-VMware Vcenter Appliance 5.5+ Postgre SQL Database Archiving tool
+VMware Vcenter Appliance 5.5+ Postgres SQL Database Archiving tool
 ==========================
 ### Capable of creating backup archives of your VC Database, and import backup archives.
 ### You can use this script to schedule backups and archive mantainence.